-Record of Contact with LEP Persons

-Date of Employee Language Location/ Method Type of
+Record of Contact with LEP Persons Date of Contact Employee Name Language spoken Location/ town Method (in person, phone) Type of service provided

-Contact Name spoken town (in person, service

-- phone) provided

 Employees will also have this form.

 LEP Release Acknowledgment Form

 I hereby affirm that language assistance or interpreter services were offered at no cost to and the services were declined.
 I explained that the use of a family member or friend for these services could result in a breach of confidentiality, privacy violations or disclosure of sensitive and confidential information.

 Employee name printed:

 Employee signature: Date: